 - When playing, press one set of two black keys together and one group of three one by one.

 - Play “Ball on the stairs” – starting from the right play all black keys down to the left with your RH (LH) and finger #3 imagining a ball jumping down the stairs

 Explaining the pattern to the 4-5-year-olds can be fun if you use a reasonable amount of hands-on material.

 - Decorate the piano.
 This exercise is fun for youngsters.
 Prepare 7 bouncy balls and 7 rubber caterpillars and decorate a group of two black keys with balls and a group of three with caterpillars.

 - Make a snake – using cards of two and three black keys make a snake alternating between the groups.
 To augment the exercise, you can ask the student to close their eyes and make 1 or 2 mistakes by misplacing the group of keys.

 - “Chinese Lanterns” – play two and three black keys going up and down

 - Using black keys cards, ask one to chose one card and play the note shown on the card.
 You can amplify the exercise by encouraging them to play a given key with RH or LH with a specific finger.

 Where to Find

 You can find Printable Flash Cards here.
-Printing in the Actual size is recommended for a better result.
 If you want to use these cards for a long time please read Piano Studio Office Helpers of how can other helper tools be useful.
 If you are looking for a fun printable, please visit our shop.
 Games, cards, worksheets and free printable will sparkle imagination of your little learner!